turing228/trigram_grep/README.md

  - `mainwindow.ui` — XML-file with the description of the main window.
 Utility `uic` uses it for the building of the file `ui-mainwindow.h`, which includes to `mainwindow.cpp`. `ui`-files can be opened by QT Designer or QT Creator.
  - `CMakeLists.txt` — `cmake`'s build-script.
  - `trigram_grep.pro` — `qmake`'s build-script.

+ ## 🏄 Benchmarks

+[Indexing by trigrams][trigram index] is as fast as reading from a hard drive, so it depends on what you have - HDD or SSD (100-500 MB/s).
+To solve the problem of finding string in files obviously you must at least once read all data where your string can be, so it's sensational result what our indexing function doesn't decreases at all the maximum possible speed!

+On other hand, application finishes searching after 0.5-1s depending on the directory's size.
+It's almost the same speed as you type symbols in search string field!

+Amazing, is not it?

+ ## 💣 Personal impression

+QT is very cool framework!
+It allowed to me easily create a beautigul and convenient UI with wide functionality & implemented multithreading.
+But "easily", because at some point I finally figured out everything!
+This is an incredibly exciting experience of learning new technologies 📚, googling 🔍, overcoming 🧗 framework's limitations, testing 🌶️ and immediately viewing 👀 the result 💥🔥🎆 !!!

+Thanks a lot to sunny white Saint Petersburg nights 🌙, deadlines ☠️, Google 🤝 and friends 💞.
+You are breathtaking 💋 !!!
+You all helped me a lot to develop this amazing application!!!!

  ## 👪 Contributors